 So what can companies do to protect their data, employees, and users?

 Every company is different, so much is true.
 But no matter what kind of business you’re running, you can’t go wrong by doing the following:

 - Education should be an ongoing process.
-The hackers are always adapting and finding new ways to breach your cyber defenses.
+Hackers are always adapting and finding new ways to breach your cyber defenses.
 So make sure to study up on the cybersecurity threat landscape enough to know how to protect yourself.

 - If you allow your employees to use their own devices, do the research necessary to find the best VPN for Android and require them to use it at all times.
-That way, hackers will have a much harder time to snoop in on your conversations and steal your sensitive company data.
+That way, hackers will have a much harder time snooping in on your conversations and stealing your sensitive company data.